Sugar Mama (song)

-"Sugar Mama" or "Sugar Mama Blues" is a song that is a standard of the blues.
+"Sugar Mama" or "Sugar Mama Blues" is a blues standard.
 Called a "tautly powerful slow blues" by music journalist Charles Shaar Murray, it has been recorded by numerous artists, including early Chicago bluesmen Tampa Red, Sonny Boy Williamson I, and Tommy McClennan.
 John Lee Hooker and Howlin' Wolf later adapted "Sugar Mama" for electric blues and rock group Led Zeppelin reworked it during early recording sessions.

 Origins

 Country bluesman Yank Rachell recorded "Sugar Farm Blues" on February 6, 1934.
 Sonny Boy Williamson I, with whom "Sugar Mama" is often associated, was an early collaborator of Rachell.
 "Themes that Yank Rachell recorded also turn up in the blues of [Sleepy John] Estes, [Sonny Boy] Williamson, and other artists from the [same] area, and it would be difficult to determine which artist actually created any particular theme".

 Tampa Red song

 Tampa Red recorded two different versions of "Sugar Mama Blues" in 1934, shortly after Rachell's "Sugar Farm Blues".
 Both are medium tempo twelve-bar blues that featured Red's trademark slide resonator guitar work and vocals.
 "Sugar Mama No. 1", recorded May 12, 1934, features the lyrics often found in subsequent versions of the song:

 "Sugar Mama Blues No. 2", recorded March 23, 1934, has some different lyrics (although recorded first, it was released later, hence "No. 2").